 - stage IV: 5% 5-year survival

-- renal tumours
+- renal tumors

 - renal adenoma: should be considered small, early renal cell carcinomas